yudahendriawan/articles/index.md

 ---
-title: Welcome to My Little Tech Corner 🚀
+title: Welcome to Tech-Vergent 🚀
 ---

-# 👋 Hello and Welcome!

 Thanks for stopping by!
 This is my personal space where I share thoughts, projects, and notes about:

-- 🧠 Machine Learning
+🧠 Machine Learning
-- 🤖 Artificial Intelligence
+🤖 Artificial Intelligence
-- 📊 Data Science
+📊 Data Science
-- 💻 Programming & Software Development
+💻 Programming & Software Development

 I'll keep updating both the **content** and the **design** — so stay tuned!
 If something catches your interest, feel free to explore or reach out.